 Officials say 12-year-old Derek Cisneros succumbed to his injuries March 9 at Iowa Methodist Medical Center after a northbound 2015 Chevy Silverado failed to yield to a southbound 2000 Mercury Cougar on Highway 65 March 5.
 First responders at the scene said the Mercury struck the passenger side of the truck.

 Two air ambulances were dispatched to the accident site.
 The occupants of the Mercury Cougar, Marshalltown residents, 50-year-old Victor Cisneros-Bravo, 48-year-old Blanca Gudino-Marin and 12-year-old Derek Cisneros, were transported to Iowa Methodist Medical Center in critical condition.

 The driver of Chevy Silverado, who was later identified as 65-year-old Douglas Anderson of Eldridge, was not transported for injuries.

-According to the family’s GoFundMe page, Derek Cisneros was on life support and declared brain dead following the crash.
+According to the family's GoFundMe page, Derek Cisneros was on life support and declared brain dead earlier that week.